-Most of the PMP certification aspirants look for Free PMP Questions on the web.
+Most PMP certification aspirants look for Free PMP Questions on the web.
 However, most of these exams might be outdated, giving wrong answers or rationales.
-Free PMP materials not only lack the comprehensive PMP exam content but also guides you inappropriately during your PMP study.
-Therefore, be careful if you will use a free PMP material during your PMP study.
+Free PMP materials not only lack the comprehensive PMP exam content but also guide you inappropriately during your PMP study.
+Therefore, be careful if you will use free PMP material during your PMP study.

 Our PMP Online Training includes 750 practice questions, section quizzes at the end of each section, and 1 sample full realistic PMP exam.

-Mark your answers and check whether you can score over 70% from each quiz and from sample PMP exams during your PMP study.
-Our recommendation is, if you can score over 70% from quizzes and sample exams of our PMP Training and from PMP Exam Simulator Exams, you can confidently pass the Real PMP exam as well.
+Mark your answers and check whether you can score over 70% on each quiz and from sample PMP exams during your PMP study.
+Our recommendation is, that if you can score over 70% from quizzes and sample exams of our PMP Training and from PMP Exam Simulator Exams, you can confidently pass the Real PMP exam as well.

 Step #5 – Go through your wrong answers

 Once you finished your PMP study, go over the wrong answers that you selected during quizzes and sample PMP Exams.
 Your wrong answers show your weaknesses.
 Especially go through the knowledge areas where you made the most mistakes.

-Going over the same section for the 2nd time will strengthen your know-how and reduce the risks of selecting wrong options during the real PMP exam.
+Going over the same section for the 2nd time will strengthen your know-how and reduce the risks of selecting the wrong options during the real PMP exam.

 Step #6 – Go through your notes frequently

 The best way to keep your mind ready for the PMP exam is by going over your notes frequently.
 PMP preparation is a long journey, and sections you completed earlier might be harder to remember when you come to the further sections.

-Therefore, the best way to memorize what you will learn throughout the PMP study is going over your notes frequently.
+Therefore, the best way to memorize what you will learn throughout the PMP study is to go over your notes frequently.

-For instance, you can spend 15-20 minutes each week to go over your notes from previous sections.
+For instance, you can spend 15-20 minutes each week going over your notes from previous sections.

 Step #7 – Go and Get the PMP!

-You have gone through all sections, completed all quizzes and scored over 70% from quizzes and realistic PMP exams.
+You have gone through all sections, completed all quizzes, and scored over 70% on quizzes and realistic PMP exams.

 You are ready for the Big Day!